The Leavitt Path Algebras of Ultragraphs: Exel-Laca -algebras

 By \cite[Theorem 4.5]{tom1}, the Exel-Laca algebra $\mathcal O_A$ is canonically isomorphic to $C^*(\g_A)$.
-Motivated by this fact we give the following definition.
+Motivated by this fact we give the following definition. \\

-\begin{defn} Let $R$ be a unital commutative ring, let $I$ be a countable set and let $A$ be a $\{0,1\}$-valued matrix over $I$ with no identically zero rows.
-The \emph{Exel-Laca $R$-algebra associated} to $A$, denoted by $\el$, is defined by $\el:=L_R(\g_A)$. \end{defn}
+{\bf Definition 5.2.} Let $R$ be a unital commutative ring, let $I$ be a countable set and let $A$ be a $\{0,1\}$-valued matrix over $I$ with no identically zero rows.
+The \emph{Exel-Laca $R$-algebra associated} to $A$, denoted by $\el$, is defined by $\el:=L_R(\g_A)$.